koyyaAparna/save-environment/README.md

 - Examples: Wood for furniture, soil, land, etc

 ## About ChatBot 💬:
-- Created a chat bot About Azure.
+- Created a chat bot About Save Environment.
 - Also available with app.
 - "This ChatBot" looks like a professional bot where you can find (or) know information about "Save Environment" .
 - Bot contains information about Azure like i.e; history, of Azure and services etc..